Markdown Service Tools

 - Links - Flip Link Style

 - This Service uses formd to guess what the primary format of links (inline or reference) in the document currently is and reverse it.
 If your document is mostly inline links, this will turn them into numbered reference links, and vice versa.
-It can be messy if you use footnotes.

 - Links - New Link